barionleg/cesium.wiki.gs/Website-Improvement-Details.md

 See [discussion](https://groups.google.com/forum/#!topic/cesium-dev/OmnEHXVwU34).

-* Fix links in our README.md when new site goes live.
 * Add info on CZML.
 Fix links to http://cesium.agi.com/czml.html.
 * Improve lighting in demo; it is _way_ too dark.
 * Auto-run demo when shader compile time is improved.